 This series looks very, very good on DVD.
 I love the new cartoons that are colored on computers; the colors are bright, and the picture is nearly flawless.
 There are a number of jaggies that can be seen, usually on objects that run diagonally across the screen.
 There aren't any chapters in the episodes, but there's a "play all."

 Viewers are given the option between three stereo audio tracks; English, French and Spanish.
 The audio is very nice, with lots of directional effects and nice musical cues.
-I didn't hear any flaws in the audio; sounds good.
+I didn't hear any flaws in the audio.
 There aren't any subtitles, but the episodes are closed captioned.